-Thanks to their volatile combination of asphalt and solvent, according to the safety data sheet for one popular product, they:
+According to the safety data sheet for one popular product, tree pruning sealers may:

-Wear skin and eye protection, the label advises, and store it in a cool, well-ventilated place.
+For this product, the label advises users to wear skin and eye protection and store it in a cool, well-ventilated place.

 So after learning those tidbits, it’s a bit easier to see why you should stop using pruning sealer on your trees.